 Excavation inside the Protected Root Zone of any tree identified in this plan for any reason will take place under the supervision of the project arborist or their designate.
 Working radially inward toward the tree, the excavator will remove the soil incrementally with a non-toothed shovel allowing any exposed roots to be pruned to acceptable standard by the project arborist.
+Roots that have been pruned are to be covered with a layer of burlap and kept damp for the duration of the project.
 Any excavation of the stump of a tree inside a PRZ must be supervised by the project arborist.
 As well, any excavation for underground services inside a PRZ will be supervised by the project arborist.
-Where applicable, a hydrovac or Airspade® may be employed to expose critical roots and services.
+Where applicable, a hydro-vac or Airspade® may be employed to expose critical roots and services.